Robert E. Lee Monument (Richmond, Virginia): Construction and dedication

 When the construction of the monument was complete, the Lee Monument Association of Virginia sent a representative to France to inspect the work and issue the final payment of $20,000.
 The journalist Lida McCabe reported on the transaction between the American businessman and the French sculptor, observing that the transaction was forced and uneasy.
 The Monument Association representative seemed to have little interest in the monument itself and simply occupied himself with his financial duties.
 McCabe's reporting focused on the dedication that Mercié put into the sculpture.
 After listening to Mercié, McCabe discovered that he had researched the Civil War and General Lee extensively.
-McCabe reported that had acquired different props such as saddles and stirrups, coats, and boots to make sure that the monument was as accurate as possible.
+McCabe reported that Mercié had acquired different props such as saddles and stirrups, coats, and boots to make sure that the monument was as accurate as possible.

+In early October 1887, preparations for the laying of the cornerstone were underway.
+"Gen. George W. Morgan, of Ohio, a gallant Union soldier, responding to an invitation to attend the laying of the corner stone of the Lee monument at Richmond, says: 'We of the North and West highly appreciate the grand simplicity, strength and loftiness of Robert E. Lee's character.
+As a public enemy we respected him, while we fought against his cause and for the preservation of the Union.
+As a gentleman we admired him for his integrity, and placed a high estimate on the wisdom of his course after the restoration of peace'."
+Newspapers throughout the U.S. printed similar items.

 The cornerstone for the monument was placed on October 27, 1887.
 The statue arrived in Richmond by rail on May 4, 1890.
 Newspaper accounts indicate that 10,000 people helped pull four wagons with the pieces of the monument.
 The completed statue was unveiled on May 29, 1890.
 Two of Lee's daughters, Mary Custis Lee and Mildred Childe Lee, attended the dedication.
+One group of U.S. army veterans in Illinois passed a resolution entitled "treason must be made odious" that protested "the display of rebel flags at the Lee monument dedication to the exclusion of the flag of our country."

 The site for the statue originally was offered in 1886.
 Richmond City annexed the land in 1892, but economic difficulties meant that the Lee Monument stood alone for several years in the middle of a tobacco field before development resumed in the early 1900s.

 In 1992, the iron fence around the monument was removed, in part because drivers unfamiliar with traffic circles would run into the fence from time to time and force costly repairs.
 After the fences came down, the stone base became a popular sunbathing spot.
 In December 2006, the state completed an extensive cleaning and repair of the monument.

 It was listed on the National Register of Historic Places in 2007, the Virginia Landmarks Register since 2006, and was located in the Monument Avenue Historic District.